ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/NOAA.md

 ---

-Radically advanced detection of harmful algal bloom toxins to ensure the delivery of safe drinking water in Lake Erie and access to safe seafood in Washington State.
+For radically advancing detection of harmful algal bloom toxins to ensure the delivery of safe drinking water in Lake Erie and access to safe seafood in Washington State.
 This team’s cutting-edge technology advances the economic and public health in U.S. coastal communities.